-Exactly 100 years to the day after its iconic neighbour the Royal Liver Building opened its doors, The Museum of Liverpool welcomed its first visitors yesterday (19th July).
+Exactly 100 years to the day after its iconic neighbour the

 A stunning new addition to the city’s famous waterfront and its vibrant culture, the Museum demonstrates the city’s unique contribution to the world, showcasing popular culture, while tackling social, historical and contemporary issues. obviously football and The Beatles have their share of the space, but there are fascinating galleries devoted to trade, the growth of the city and Liverpool's contribution to the modern world.